- Professor of Law

 Washington, District Of Columbia 20052

 Jeffrey Rosen is a Professor of Law at The George Washington University Law School.
-He is also the President and CEO of the National Constitution Center, a Contributing Editor of The Atlantic, and a nonresident Senior Fellow at the Brookings Institution.
+He is also the President and CEO of the National Constitution Center and a Contributing Editor of The Atlantic.
 Rosen is a graduate of Harvard College, Oxford University, and Yale Law School.
-His new book, Louis D. Brandeis: American Prophet, will be published on June 1, 2016, the 100th anniversary of Brandeis’s Supreme Court confirmation.
-His other books include The Supreme Court: The Personalities and Rivalries that Defined America, the best-selling companion book to the award-winning PBS series; The Most Democratic Branch: How the Courts Serve America; The Naked Crowd: Freedom and Security in an Anxious Age; and The Unwanted Gaze: The Destruction of Privacy in America.
-Rosen is coeditor, with Benjamin Wittes, of Constitution 3.0: Freedom and Technological Change.
-His essays and commentaries have appeared in The Atlantic, The New York Times Magazine, on National Public Radio, in the New Republic, where he was the legal affairs editor, and in The New Yorker, where he has been a staff writer.
+His latest book, for the American Presidents Series, is William Howard Taft.
+His other books include: Louis D. Brandeis: American Prophet; The Supreme Court: The Personalities and Rivalries that Defined America, the best-selling companion book to the award-winning PBS series; The Most Democratic Branch: How the Courts Serve America; The Naked Crowd: Freedom and Security in an Anxious Age; and The Unwanted Gaze: The Destruction of Privacy in America.
+Professor Rosen is coeditor, with Benjamin Wittes, of Constitution 3.0: Freedom and Technological Change.
+His essays and commentaries have appeared in The Atlantic, The New York Times Magazine, on National Public Radio, in The New Republic, where he was the legal affairs editor, and in The New Yorker, where he has been a staff writer.
+He hosts the weekly "We the People" podcast.
 The Chicago Tribune named him one of the ten best magazine journalists in America, and the Los Angeles Times called him the nation's most widely read and influential legal commentator.

 BA, Harvard University; BA, Oxford University; JD, Yale University